apexdiscord/Apex-MRVNLFG/docs/CONFIG.md

     - lfg_shrink_text_idents: ["string", ...]
       - This defines the identifier that needs to be included in the request message for the voice channel to be shrunk
       - The default for this option is ["duo", "1v1"]
+    - lfg_shrink_shrunk_amts: [int, ...]
+      - The size voice channels shall be shrunk to if the identifier at the same array position is found in the message.
+      - The default for this option is [2, 2]
+	  - **Important**: This changed with version 1.0.3, being both renamed and changed to an array
     - lfg_shrink_normal_amt: int
       - The default size voice channels usually have.
 Needed to resize the channels back to normal once everyone left
       - The default for this option is 3
-    - lfg_shrink_shrunk_amt: int
-      - The size voice channels shall be shrunk to if the identifier is found in the message.
-      - The default for this option is 2

 **These are all of the plugins and config options currently available**